-For many years, the Congress of the United States, clearly reflecting the wishes of the electorate, has maintained a standing watchdog committee - most recently known as the Committee on Internal Security - to investigate and report their findings on or groups, whether of foreign or domestic origin, their members, agents, and affiliates, which seek to establish or assist in the establishment of a totalitarian dictatorship within the United States or any State thereof, by force, violence, treachery, espionage, sabotage, insurrection, or any unlawful means
+For many years, the Congress of the United States, clearly reflecting the wishes of the electorate, has maintained a standing watchdog committee - most recently known as the Committee on Internal Security - to investigate and report their findings on "the extent, character, objectives, and activities of organizations or groups, whether of foreign or domestic origin, their members, agents, and affiliates, which seek to establish or assist in the establishment of a totalitarian dictatorship within the United States, or to overthrow or alter . . . the government of the United States or any State thereof, by force, violence, treachery, espionage, sabotage, insurrection, or any unlawful means . . .